Buffered Streaming Graph Partitioning: Preliminaries

-\paragraph*{Computational Models} The focus of this paper is to engineer a graph partitioning algorithm for a streaming input.
+\textbf{Computational Models.} The focus of this paper is to engineer a graph partitioning algorithm for a streaming input.
 In particular, the input is a stream of nodes alongside with their respective adjacency lists.
 The classic streaming model is the one-pass model, in which the nodes have to be permanently assigned to a block as soon as they are loaded from the input.
 As soon as assignment decisions of an algorithm for the current node depend on the previous decisions, an algorithm in the model has to store the assignment of the previous loaded nodes and hence needs $\Omega(n)$ space.
-We use an extended version of this model, which we call the \emph{buffered streaming} model.
+We use an extended version of this model, which is called the \emph{buffered streaming} model.
 More precisely, a $\delta$-sized \emph{buffer} or \emph{batch} of input nodes with their neighborhood is repeatedly loaded.
 Partition/block assignment decisions have to be made after the whole buffer is loaded.
-We believe that this is a more reasonable approach in practice as a computing server typically has enough memory to store much more than a single node and its neighbors.
-For the purposes of this work, we assume $1 \leq \delta \leq n$.
-Every offline GP algorithm fits in this computational model if we assume $\delta = n$, however this assumption is not realistic for massive real-world graphs as this would require to store all edges of the network and hence $\Omega(m)$ space.
-At the other extreme, $\delta = 1$ is the setup adopted by the \emph{one-pass} streaming algorithms.
 While we investigate the dependence of our algorithm on this parameter, in practice the parameter will depend on the amount of available memory on a machine.
-Note, that the parameter can also be dynamically choosen such that the buffer is ``full'' if $\Theta(n)$ space has been loaded from the disk.
-Hence the buffered streaming model asymptotically does not need more space than the one-pass streaming algorithm if this setting is used.
+The parameter can be dynamically chosen such that the buffer is ``full'' if $\Theta(n)$ space has been loaded from the disk.
+Hence the buffered streaming model asymptotically does not need more space than a one-pass streaming algorithm if this setting is used.
+This holds true even in the worst case: when a node has degree close to $n$.
 In this paper, we use a constant $\delta$ throughout the run of an algorithm.
-In restreaming versions of those models, the whole graph can be loaded multiple times and block assignments can change in each~iteration.
-For a predefined batch size $\delta$, let $t = \lceil n/\delta \rceil$ be the total number of batches of $G$ to be consecutively loaded and assigned to blocks.
-Let $i \in \{1,2,\ldots,t\}$ enumerate these batches according to the input order.
+For a predefined batch size $\delta$, the total amount of $\lceil n/\delta \rceil$ batches are consecutively loaded and assigned to blocks.